Fundamentals

 Essential Dignities in Astrology: Domicile, Exaltation, Detriment, Fall, and the Scoring System

 Not all sign placements are equal.
-Mars in Aries is in domicile: it operates at full strength with no compromise.
+Mars in Aries is in domicile: it has direct sign-based support for acting like Mars.
 Mars in Libra is in detriment: it must negotiate when it would rather act.
-Essential dignity is the traditional scoring system for how comfortable a planet is in a given sign, and it changes how you read everything else in the chart.
-This guide covers all four major dignities, the minor dignities, the complete reference table, and how to apply them in practice.
+Essential dignity is the traditional vocabulary for judging how a planet fits the sign it occupies, and it changes how you read everything else in the chart.
+This guide covers the four major conditions, the minor dignities, the complete reference table, and how to apply them in practice.

 Quick Facts